Milkdown/milkdown/website/pages/official-plugins/preset-commonmark/index.md

     -   placeholder: The placeholder of image url input.
     -   buttonText: The button text of image url input.

+### Link

+-   input:
+    -   placeholder: The placeholder of link url input.
+    -   buttonText: The button text of link url input.
+    -   displayWhenSelected: Whether to display the input chip when the link text is selected.

 ### CodeFence

 -   languageList: _string[]_.
 The selectable languages list of code fence needs to be enabled.